joshddunn/lib-random/README.md

 We use the [ziggurat algorithm](https://en.wikipedia.org/wiki/Ziggurat_algorithm) to sample random numbers.

-I think there may be a bug here, the variance a slight positive bias.
+_I think there may be a bug here, the variance has a slight positive bias._

 ### Using PCG